JudeYu99/TATA_Box_Prediction/README.md

   5. Label each predicted TATA box in a distance threshold with + or -.
   6. Develop statistic analysis with R plotting.(Distribution Plot, scatter plot, ROC plot)

-Example results has been uploaded.
+Example results has also been uploaded.